Here is how to have a perfect day at the Fort Worth Stockyards.

 We met at the Biscuit Bar in Mule Alley of the Stockyards.
 You’ve got to try the Biscuit Bar – it’s one of the newest places to eat.
 Whether you’re there for breakfast or lunch, everything is served on big flaky, buttery biscuits.
 H3 Ranch is a great steak place, but so is Cattlemen’s.
 You can’t go wrong with either one.
 Riscky’s BBQ is probably the best there is, but don’t take my word for it, try it!

 We didn’t go this time, but for you, spending your time in the stockyards must consist of visiting this famous attraction.
 Billy Bob’s Texas is open during the day, but it can get a little crazy with country-western music and bands playing if you’re around on a Saturday night.
 I remember when Willie Nelson used to play there –he was and still is one of the best country singers around.
 And if time allows, head down the street to another fun and famous place to play –The White Elephant Saloon.
 And, don’t forget to bring along your cowboy hat!

 If you’re looking to stay for the night in the stockyards, the Stockyards Hotel is right next door to the H3 Restaurant, or you can opt to stay at a brand-new hotel in Mule Alley called Hotel Drover.
 Either way, a fun time is what you can expect.
 If you’re still in the mood to see more of Fort Worth, head for downtown Fort Worth and hang out in Sundance Square.
 There’s plenty of shopping there as well.

 They dared me to hop in – so I did, then Chastity hopped on.
 Cute, uh?

-Pro Tip: If you’re looking for the Texas Cowboy Hall Of Fame, it has moved.
+Pro Tip: It has moved if you’re looking for the Texas Cowboy Hall Of Fame.
 It’s now closer to Billy Bob’s at 2515 Rodeo Plaza.